emdb-empiar/sfftk/docs/misc.rst

 	sff config clear

-Where configurations are stored
+.. _configs:

+Where Configurations Are Stored
 ---------------------------------

 sfftk ships with a config file called ``sff.conf`` which is located in the root of the package.
-In some cases this might be a read-only location e.g. if installed ``/usr/local/lib/python2.7/site-packages``.
+In some cases this might be a read-only location e.g. if installed in an unmodified ``/usr/local/lib/python2.7/site-packages``.
 Therefore, default read-only configurations will be obtained from this file.
 However, if the user would like to write new configs they will be written to ``~/sfftk/sff.conf``.
 Additionally, a user may specify a third location using the ``-p/--config-path`` flag to either read or write a new config.